CanarysAutomations/automate-branch-rules-cli/README.md

 - A GitHub organization with permissions to update the branch protection rules

-- Python 3.8 or above installed on your machine.
-To download, [click here](https://www.python.org/downloads/)
+- [Python 3.8](https://www.python.org/downloads/) or above installed on your machine

 - Latest version of pip.
 Run the following command as a **root user** (linux) or as an administrator mode in command prompt (windows).